Ariel4545/text_editor/README.md

 3. customize the tones of your text - bold , italics, underline 📋.
 4. edit your text with many operations - redo, undo, select all ,clear , copy, paste ect ⚙️.
 5. be able to print your files 🖨️.
+6. be able to listen to your writings 📣.
-6. enjoy night mode ⭐.
+7. enjoy night mode 🌙.

 ## W.I.P ⏳
 1. text size.